Apply or Renew

 - Copies of any other miscellaneous documentation provided at time of application (resumes, letters of recommendation, etc.)

-- Current level held on the Nevada Early Care and Education Professional Career Ladder
+- Current level on the Nevada Early Care and Education Professional Career Ladder

 Renewing/Updating Your Career Development File

-Membership with the Registry is renewed on an annual basis prior to the date that your Certificate of Achievement expires.
-An Update/Renewal Form will be sent to you via email* reminding you to renew approximately 4-6 weeks prior to your certificate expiration date.
-For this reason, it's imperative that a current email address is always on file with the Registry.
-If your email address changes between renewal dates, please notify our office by calling 800-259-1906 or by submitting the change via the Contact Form on our website.
+Membership with The Nevada Registry is renewed on an annual basis prior to the date that your membership certificate expires.
+You will receive a series of email* reminders from The Nevada Registry to renew your membership online via your Online Portal prior to and when your certificate expires.
+For this reason, it is imperative that a current email address is always on file with the Registry.
+If your email address changes between renewal dates, please contact our office to update your account.

 Renewing is easy!

-All you have to do to update your file is tell us what has changed since the last time you applied/renewed (address, job, etc.,) and submit any additional training certificates of completion, college transcripts showing completion of additional ECE courses/completion of your degree, and/or copies of any newly acquired licenses, teaching certificates or endorsements.
+Membership renewal is completed quickly and easily online from within your Online Portal.
+You will be eligible to renew your membership 45 days prior to your certificate expiration date.
+Simply click on the link that will be visible in your account to review the information currently on file and update what has changed since the last time you applied/renewed (address, job, etc.,).
+You may also upload any additional training certificates of completion, college transcripts showing completion of additional ECE courses/completion of your degree, and/or copies of any newly acquired licenses, teaching certificates or endorsements as part of the online renewal process.
 This information is important because it helps document the professional development progress you have made throughout the year and could result in a change in your Career Ladder level.
 Remember, as a courtesy, the Registry warehouses all of your training records in a central location should you ever need to replace lost or misplaced documentation, but more importantly, the more you provide to us with each renewal, the more complete your professional development profile will be.

 Questions?
 Go to Career Ladder FAQs to find answers to the most commonly asked questions regarding the application process.